MaastrichtUniversity/docker-health/deploy/overlays/local/README.md

 The local overlay applies the following customizations:

-1. Sets `RIT_ENV` to `local`
-2. Uses `latest` tag for all images
-3. Sets empty registry host (using images built directly in Minikube)
+1. Sets empty registry host (using images built directly in Minikube)
-4. Sets `imagePullPolicy: Never` to use locally built images
+2. Sets `imagePullPolicy: Never` to use locally built images

 ## Development Workflow